simonmichael/hledger/hledger/Hledger/Cli/Commands/Holdings.md

-the unrealised gain and gain percent (UGain, UGain%), the realised gain from disposals so far (RGain), and the annualised internal rate of return (XIRR, calculated from the account's dated cashflows and current value, like roi's IRR;
+the unrealised gain and gain percent (UGain, UGain%), the realised gain from disposals so far (RGain), and the annualised internal rate of return (XIRR, calculated from the holding's dated cashflows and current value, like roi's IRR;
 it includes realised gains).
 In the totals row, RGain and XIRR are account-level: they also include fully disposed lots, which have no row of their own (eg with `--lots`).